baopj/baopj.github.io/_pages/Course.md

 # IE0005: Team Formation for Mini Project
 - Requirement: Each group consists of **exactly 4 members**
 - Group registration deadline: **Friday, January 26, 2024**.
-- For those cannot find a group, I will help to randomly assign you to form groups.
+- For those who cannot find a group, I will assist by randomly assigning you to create groups after deadline.

 ## EL02
 - Lab Session Schedule: Monday, 9:30 - 11:20